Skip to main content

 • You can also use the left-hand sidebar to access Create Assignment directly.

-• On the Create Assignment screen, select Resume Assist to begin setting up your assignment.
+• On the Create Assignment screen, select Mock Interview to begin setting up your assignment.

 Ref Image: Home page Overview: Shows the main dashboard with "Create Assignment" as the primary action.